 Over the forecast period, more foreign investment will accelerate industrial penetration in emerging economies.
 Luxury brands were among the first to adapt to the shift in consumer purchasing patterns worldwide.
 In 2016, Prada, for example, established 27 new stores throughout Asia-Pacific, accounting for almost 35% of the brand's total number of outlets.
 Over the next several years, such activities are expected to play a critical role in increasing the market penetration of synthetic leather companies.

 International players must also alter their pricing strategies to account for local competition in developing economies.
 For global corporations, this will be a significant hurdle.
 Furthermore, the flood of new client groups will strain product development channels as they attempt to fulfill a wide range of demands and preferences.
-The rising middle class, which is likely to be the key growth catalyst for the overall market in the foreseeable future, must be considered by footwear brands.
+The rising middle class, which is likely to be the key growth catalyst for the overall synthetic leather market in the foreseeable future, must be considered by footwear brands.

 Polyvinyl chloride and polyurethane, among other synthetic leather raw materials, are detrimental to the ecosystem, animal health, and human health.
 Polyurethane isocyanate really can aggravate the lungs and provoke asthma attacks.
 It affects the epidermis and makes it more challenging to breathe.
 Workers commonly inhale polyurethane fumes in polyurethane manufacturing facilities, causing vertigo, vomiting, and nausea.

 Toxic carcinogens discovered in polyvinyl chloride include dioxin, phthalates, and vinyl chloride monomer.
 Whenever chlorine-containing compounds are charred, dioxin is emitted, which is a highly poisonous and deadly chemical.
 As a result of the toxic effect of polyurethane and the polyvinyl chloride production process, the synthetic leather sector is impeded.
-Thus, the market's growth will likely be hampered by the detrimental consequences of polyurethane and polyvinyl chloride over the forecast timeframe.
+Thus, the synthetic leather market's growth will likely be hampered by the detrimental consequences of polyurethane and polyvinyl chloride over the forecast timeframe.

 The bio-based faux leather manufacturing process has no adverse consequences on the ecosystem.
 Synthetic leather manufactured from natural fibers like flax cotton or cotton fibers coupled with corn, palm, soybean, and others should be the focus of manufacturers.
 Leaves of pineapple fruit are indeed being utilized to manufacture "Pinatex," a novel synthetic leather item.
 These pineapple leaves have an elastic and solid fiber that makes them excellent for usage in the manufacturing procedure.